openintents/app-center/content/blog/comparing_blog_apps/index.md

 ##Conclusion

-This post has been published with "Graphite Publishing".
+This post has been [published initally](https://publishing.graphitedocs.com/sites/friedger.id/public/de8e222a9feb-4330-87ed-50e200e4ae56) with "Graphite Publishing".
 The content discovery feature was too important.
 However, once Blockstack Collections are available choosing one single blogging app is not important anymore, because you can edit your posts with all apps that use the "Blog post" collection!